 Cacosmia is a disorder of the sense of smell.
 It’s a type of parosmia.
 It occurs when there’s a problem somewhere along the pathway of smell.
 When this happens, a person is unable to recognize smells or interpret the odors of different substances.
-Around 14 million people in the United States are believed to have a disorder related to the sense of smell.
+Around in the United States are believed to have a disorder related to the sense of smell.

 People with cacosmia often feel as though they can smell something offensive, when in fact no such substance is present.
 When the sense of smell, or olfactory system, is not working correctly, a person can perceive even pleasant odors to be foul smelling.
 With cacosmia, the smell is often described as similar to feces, or a burning, rotten, or chemical odor.

 The condition can lead to distress among those who experience it, as it causes a persistent feeling of smelling something unpleasant.

 Sensing a persistent foul smell is the main symptom of cacosmia.
 Since smell and taste are closely linked, the condition can also affect your ability to eat.
 It may make it difficult to identify the actual smell of different foods, or it may cause foods that you usually enjoy to suddenly taste foul.
 It can become extremely difficult to eat a sufficient amount when every bite tastes offensive.
 Some people even find the smell and taste of food to be so bad it makes them sick.